 And for those late bloomers, remember to overwinter in a sheltered spot before planting out in the spring.

 Do you folks have a favorite variety of mums to recommend, or any questions you’d like addressed?
-Drop us a line in the comments below – and check out some of our other ideas for adding color to the fall garden!
+Drop us a line in the comments below.

 Photos by Lorna Kring, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Product photos via CreateSpace Independent Publishing, Dr. Earth, My Secret Gardens, and Nature Hills Nursery.
 Uncredited photos: Shutterstock.